Is B&Q open today? Plus the latest Click & Collect and online delivery updates

 The good news?
 You can still order DIY, gardening and essential working from home items like desks, chairs and more from B&Q online today and both home deliveries and Click & Collect are available.
 That said, many items are listed as ‘home delivery not available’ when you click on them.

-Note: as of the evening of Wednesday April 8, the B&Q website is now operating a queuing system due to high demand.
+Note: as of the evening of Wednesday April 8, the B&Q website has been intermittently operating a queuing system due to high demand.

 So if you want to order from B&Q you'll find everything you need to know, plus our pick of the best buys and deals at B&Q online, right below...